FermentAI/Fermentation-Station/README.md

 - [ ] Export the plots and/or raw data.

 ## Quick TO-DO list:
-- [ ] get matlab model to run on python
+- [ ] get matlab model to run on python (better start with other models)
-- [ ] figure out scheme to wrap the model around, so then is easy to change the backend and update the frontend
+- [ ] figure out scheme to wrap the model around, so then is easy to change the backend and update the frontend (pyFOOMB)
 - [ ] set up frontend in a model-agnostic way
 - [ ] widgets or dashboard to change inputs and visualize outputs?
+(Dash)

 ## Future Works:
 - Data-driven vs model-driven?
 Maybe you only have data and want to create an ML model for the fermentation process, completely substituting ODEs.